klimenkoOleg/solidity-supply-chain/README.md

-This is reference implementation of ERC20 based blockchain token for Supply Chain.
+This is reference implementation of ERC20 compatible blockchain contract Supply Chain.

 Uses Etherium blockchain.